-Air pollution is a serious problem that affects the health and well-being of people, especially in more urbanized areas.
+Air pollution is a serious problem that affects the health and well-being of people [1].
 The pollution in the environment has intensified mainly by the increase emissions of the industries, vehicular traffic and other anthropogenic activities.
-Consequently, a continuous monitoring of the atmospheric emissions is necessary and important to ensure that air quality levels are within acceptable standards and to identify their possible sources of pollutants.
+Consequently, a continuous monitoring of the atmospheric emissions is necessary and important to ensure that air quality levels are within acceptable standards and to identify their possible sources of pollutants [2].

 The conventional and physical-chemical instrumental methods commonly used for monitoring air quality in large urban centers are generally time consuming and expensive.
-So an alternative method for air quality assessment would be the use of living organisms and this technique is known as "biomonitoring".
-The biomonitors utilized in this technique are organisms (or parts of an organism or a community of organisms) that contain information on the quantitative aspects of the environment [1].
+An alternative method for air quality assessment would be the use of living organisms and this technique is known as "biomonitoring".
+The biomonitors utilized in this technique are organisms (or parts of an organism or a community of organisms) that contain information on the quantitative aspects of the environment [3].

 Several biological species have been used for air pollution biomonitoring.
-These species are epiphytic lichens [2, 3], vascular plants such as Tradescantia pallida [4, 5], bromeliad Tillandsia usneoides [6, 7] and tree barks [8, 9].
-Among these biomonitors in this study tree barks were chosen due to their easy sampling, wide geographical availability, resistance of tree species to environment variations and aerosol retention on bark surfaces [10].
-According to Chrabąszcz and Mróz [11], tree barks have proven to be a valuable source of information on air quality and nowadays studies with this biomonitor are continuously being developed.
+These species are epiphytic lichens [4, 5], vascular plants such as Tradescantia pallida [6, 7], bromeliad Tillandsia usneoides [8, 9] and tree barks [10, 11].
+Among these biomonitors in this study, tree barks were chosen due to their easy sampling, wide geographical availability, resistance of tree species to environment variations and aerosol retention on bark surfaces [12].
+According to Chrabąszcz and Mróz, tree barks have proven to be a valuable source of information on air quality and nowadays studies with this biomonitor are continuously being developed [13].